 DCYF is a proud sponsor of the 2019 Sunday Streets series!
 Sunday Streets are fun, free events that empower residents to transform their streets into car-free community spaces where kids can play, seniors can stroll, organizations can connect, and neighbors can meet.
-The next Sunday Streets will take place in Bayview/Dogpatch on May 5 from 11am to 4pm.
+The next Sunday Streets will take place in Sunset/Golden Gate Park on June 9 from 11am to 4pm.
 We’re partnering with Play-Well TEKnologies to host a massive LEGO build, and we’ll hook you up with useful info and cool sunglasses.

 Connect with DCYF

 Give us a shout out!
 The story of the DCYF Family is the story of how our grantees make San Francisco a great place to grow up.
 We want to partner with your program to amplify and share your stories.
 We want to be sure you are connected to everything DCYF offers and does in the community.